danskernesdigitalebibliotek/dpl-design-system/README.md

 ## Requirements

+This project comes with [go-task](https://github.com/go-task/task) and docker compose, hence the requirements are limited to having docker install and tasks.

+### Manual requirements

-This project requires the following setup:
+This project can be used outside docker with the following requirements:

 - `npm >= 7`
 - `node 16`